So you are going on a holiday? Awesome news! I hope you have a great time.

 Fold up travel duffel bag

-I always take this in case I need extra space in my suitcase.
+I always take a foldable bag in case I need extra space in my suitcase.
 Like the year I bought my son a big chess set that took up most of my suitcase.
-So stuffed the fold up bag with shoes and clothes and checked it as an extra bag on the plane for the flight home.
-Check out this foldable travel duffel bag on Amazon – its perfect.
+So I stuffed the fold up bag with shoes and clothes and checked it as an extra bag on the plane for the flight home.

 Nylon fold up shopping bags

-Use these nylon folding bags for groceries, for shopping overflows, picnics or lunches, even stuffed with a jumper for a temporary pillow.
+Folding Nylon shopping bags come in a range of different types.
+I use these nylon folding bags for groceries, for shopping overflows, picnics or lunches, even stuffed with a jumper for a temporary pillow.
 Easy to hand wash in the sink if they get dirty, and quick to dry.
+I use envirosax bags because they are a great size, made of durable material, and come in the most gorgeous patterns and colours.

 For Women – Sockettes